yergin/local-mcp-hub/AI-CODE-PRINCIPLES.md

    6.3 Design simple algorithms, think of optimizations later

+   6.4 Check for unused functions and variables and remove them

+   6.5 Prefer calculating values to storing redundant members

 7. Optimizations

    7.1 Only tackle optimization after a working simple algorithm is implemented